microsoft/AzureTRE/docs/concepts.md

 A user resource is a resource that is only available to a particular researcher.
 For example a Guacamole VM.

-User Resources can be deployed to workspaces with a compatible workspace service.
+User resources can be deployed to workspaces with a compatible workspace service.
 E.g. Guacamole VMs can only be deployed to workspaces where the Guacamole workspace service is deployed.

 ## Templates